dalguete/docker/network/README.md

-For the container to use the scripts, docker daemon must be set to use lxc as exec driver (libcontainer doesn't handle lxc options, neither has a way to add hooks into the lauching container process)
+For the container to use the scripts, docker daemon must be set to use lxc as exec driver (libcontainer doesn't handle lxc options, neither has a way to add hooks into the lauching container process).

-You can change that settings in command line (`docker --help` for more info) or changing *DOCKER_OPTS* in docker config file
+You can change that settings in command line (`docker --help` for more info) or changing *DOCKER_OPTS* in docker config file.

 Below an example: